o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/_index.md

 ---
 linktitle: Script Canvas
 title: Creating Gameplay and Other Behaviors with Script Canvas
-description: Get started with Open 3D Engine's Script Canvas, a visual scripting environment to implement game logic and other behaviors without needing to write code.
+description: Get started with the Open 3D Engine (O3DE) Script Canvas, a visual scripting environment to implement game logic and other behaviors without needing to write code.
 weight: 50
 ---